SLabneuron/e-learning-opamp-sims/README.md

 ・Commoerical use (please contact us first)
 ・Sharing on social mead platforms like YouTube

-## Contanct us (me)
+## Contanct us

-If you're interested in collaborating or sharing your ideas, pleaase reach out to us at the email address provided below.
+If you're interested in collaborating or sharing your ideas, please reach out to us at the email address provided below.

 s.shirafuji@ieee.org